 Elsewhere, you'll find the alert slider on the right — above the power button — with the volume rocker on the left.
 The USB-C charging port sits at the bottom, with the primary speaker located to its left.
 To the right of the speaker is the dual SIM slot, and like recent OnePlus flagships you won't find a 3.5mm jack here.

-OnePlus is sticking to Gorilla Glass 5 for the front and rear panes of glass, and I inadvertently managed to do a few drop tests in the week I used the device.
+OnePlus is sticking to Gorilla Glass 5 for the front and rear panes of glass, and I inadvertently managed to do a few drop tests as I used the device.
 My 8T landed on its bottom edge the first time it took a tumble, but the second time the screen took the brunt of the impact as the phone tumbled out of my hand onto tiled flooring.
 It thankfully emerged without any damage, and while the 8T is generally more comfortable to hold and use than a phone with a curved screen, you're better off picking up a case.

 OnePlus is also introducing two new color options with the OnePlus 8T: Aquamarine Green and Lunar Silver.
 While the color technically features some green tones, it has a predominantly blue hue and is nearly identical to the Blue Marble finish on the OnePlus Nord.